Part One What is an Acute Care Nurse Practitioner?

 - Nursing home or skilled nursing facility

-Part Nine What is the Career Outlook for Acute Care NPs?
+Part Ten What is the Career Outlook for Acute Care NPs?

 While the BLS does not differentiate between the different types of NPs, acute care NPs will always be in need as the baby boomer generation continues to age.
 Furthermore, the National Center for Workforce Analysis (NCHWA) reported an estimated 20,000 primary care physician shortfall by 2025.
 Acute Care NPs will help fill this void.

 The idea of working independently of physicians is a great incentive for some people to move into the nurse practitioner career.
-In fact, the profession rates #5 as the best job in health care and No. 7 job overall in the top 100 jobs, according to the U.S. News & World Report 2019.
+In fact, the profession rates #1 as the best job in health care according to the U.S. News & World Report 2022.

 - General Nurse Practitioner